15 Questions Your Hospital Staff Is Asking That RTLS Tech Answers

 If the patient happens wander from where they should be, the system instantly records that movement and can send an alert notification to staff.
 The system provides hospital staff with a reliable and completely accurate record of the patient's location.
 Using RTLS to locate patients enables nurses to be more efficient when making their rounds and provide an extra layer of protection for patients.

-Hospitals can be hectic, making it easy for details to get lost in the shuffle.
+Hospitals can be hectic, and nurses are overworked making it easy for details to get lost in the shuffle.
 With RTLS, nurses save precious time and no longer have to search for a patient in need.
 Instead, they can consult the RTLS system records to quickly locate the patient.

 2. Where are the Pumps (or Other Medical Equipment)?

-A nurse's ability to quickly locate medical equipment can severely impact patient care.
-To minimize the risk of frantically searching for equipment, RTLS offers precise locating and automated PAR-level management for hospitals, so nurses can pinpoint the exact location of the needed asset on a detailed floor plan.
+A nurse's ability to quickly locate medical equipment can be a matter of life or death, especially within the intensive care unit.
+To minimize the risk of frantically searching for equipment, RTLS offers precise locating, so nurses can pinpoint the exact location of the needed asset on a detailed floor plan.
 Regardless of how large the facility is, RTLS sensors track the location data of thousands of tagged assets' in real-time.
 Furthermore, the RTLS software provides a visual map and provides reports as well as advances analytics for future workflow improvements.

 3. How Can I Streamline My Workflow?

 On average, nurses receive about 72 tasks each hour.
-These responsibilities include searching for assets or support staff, completing paperwork and responding to interruptions, all of which take away from nurses' time to spend with their patients.
-However, your hospital can cut down on these inefficiencies by utilizing RTLS staff locating and nurse call integration.
+These responsibilities include searching for assets or support staff, doing paperwork and responding to interruptions, all of which take away from nurses' time to spend with their patientss.
+However, your hospital can cut down on these inefficiencies by utilizing RTLS stafflocating and nurse call integration.

 Questions From Patient Access Personnel

-RTLS informs the hospital staff exactly how much time has passed since a patient received medical attention.
+RTLS informs the hospital staff exactly how much time has passed since a patient received medical attention and how much time remains until they are seen again.
 In real-time, staff knows whether a patient has been waiting for an extended period and what they can do to streamline the process.
 RTLS also offers other patient response time solutions, such as displaying a map of the exact location of caregivers on shift.
 The technology makes it less of a hassle to contact the closest staff member to assist if necessary.
-RTLS can help to improve staff response times and decrease patient wait times, helping hospitals deliver better treatment and increase their HCAHPS scores.
+RTLS can help to improve staff response times and decrease patient wait times, helping hospitals deliver better treatment and increase their HCSHPS scores.

 Questions From Doctors/Physicians

-RTLS can record the exact amount of time a doctor spends in each patient's room and automatically update patient health records with an EMR/EHR integration.
-Recording and analyzing clinical milestones as well as how much time a physician spends with a patient from entrance to exit streamlines workflow processes, which allows the doctor to spend less time with manual data entry and provide more quality care for all patients.
+RTLS can also track the exact amount of time a doctor spends in each patient's room and automatically update patient health records with an EMR/EHR integration.
+Recording and analyzing how much time a physician spends with a patient from entrance to exit streamlines workflow processes, which allows the doctor to stay on schedule and provide quality care for all patients.